TAN-Gaming/winsvcblocker/README.md

 - Allows you to escape from the situation where Windows or software updates couldn't be disabled and a buggy update trying to reinstall itself every time it is uninstalled.

 ## How to use
-- Download release builds from the release section or build from source.
+- Download release builds from the [release section][release_link] or build from source.
 - Extract the downloaded files to any folder you want.
 - Create a `blocklist.txt` file based on the provided template, specify the service names you want to block.
 - Put the created `blocklist.txt` file in the same folder as `svcblocker.exe` (for application) or `svcblocker_svc.exe` (for service).